icebert04/icebert04.github.io/_posts/2019-4-28-she-sells-seashells-by-the-seashore.md

 Or maybe, she could bring us to Hurom-Hurom, the Sakaan Falls, and go all around her small town.
 Whatever it is, I'm sure it will be fun.
 Seeing an old friend again is more than enough for us.

 Summer is still here.
 There is still time to travel.
 But whenever you do travel.
-Try to be more "Friendlier".
+Try to be more **"Friendlier"**.
 Add that pretty smile to your face.
 Believe me, it's definitely worth it!
 It's like opening a box of chocolates.
 You never know what you're gonna get!